-While placenta capsules are solely for the mother to use in the weeks following birth, tincture and homeopathic remedies can be used long after your placenta capsules are gone for both mother and child.
+While placenta capsules are solely for the mother to use in the weeks following birth, tincture and homeopathic remedies can be used long after your placenta capsules are gone.

 Can I still have encapsulation done if I’m having a C-section birth or if I have an epidural or other labour drugs administered?

 Yes, it’s generally considered safe to consume your placenta with the administration of labour drugs, in fact, I have encapsulated for many, many women who have done this will no ill effects.
 If you are in doubt, always consult with your medical professional first.

 Reading & Research